Death by sawing: Ottoman Empire

-Rigas Feraios (1760–98), was an early Greek patriot, whose struggle for independence of Greece preceded with about 30 years the general uprising known as the Greek War of Independence.
+Rigas Feraios (1760–1798) was an early Greek patriot, whose struggle for independence of Greece preceded with about 30 years the general uprising known as the Greek War of Independence.
 His actual manner of death has garnered many tales; Encyclopædia Britannica 1911, for example, states that he was shot in the back.
 Yet others state that he was strangled.
 Some 19th century stories report that he was sawn in two.
 Finally, one source asserts he was beheaded.

 Mughal Empire

-The Sikh Bhai Mati Das, a follower of the 9th guru, Guru Tegh Bahadur was in 1675 AD ordered executed by emperor Aurangzeb, along with several other prominent Sikhs, including their Guru, because the Guru was resisting the forceful conversion of Kashmiri Pandits into Islam.
+The Sikh Bhai Mati Das, a follower of the 9th guru, Guru Tegh Bahadur was in 1675 AD ordered to be executed by emperor Aurangzeb, along with several other prominent Sikhs, including their Guru, because the Guru was resisting the forceful conversion of Kashmiri Pandits into Islam.
 Bhai Mati Das was sawn in half, the others in different manners.

 Burma

 Several reports state that even in the 1820s, sawing criminals in two was an occasional punishment in Burma for "certain offences".
 The criminals were fastened between two planks prior to the sawing.
-However, this might possibly have been conflated by reports of disembowelment, for which eyewitness reports exist.
+This may have been conflated by reports of disembowelment, for which eyewitness reports exist.

 The Burmese general Maha Bandula is said to have had one of his high-ranking officers sawn in two, due to some act of disobedience, the person being fastened between two planks for that purpose.